DesyncTheThird/corne-keymap/readme.md

 Program layer optimised for programming (mostly C and Python).
 Inward rolls include:
 - comparison operators: `!=`, `>=`, `<=` on home row;
 - arithmetic assignment operators: `^=`, `+=`, `-=`, `*=`, `/=` above and below home row.
 Bitwise operator symbols are grouped on the inner index column.
-Holding shift while pressing `&` or `|` will send the respective symbol twice, i.e. as logical operators.
+Holding shift while pressing `&` or `|` will send the respective symbol twice, i.e. as logical operators, and holding control will add spaces.

 Brackets on right hand as above.